Bordeaux wine: History

-The export of Bordeaux was interrupted by the outbreak of the Hundred Years' War between France and England in 1337.
+The export of Bordeaux was interrupted by the Hundred Years' War outbreak between France and England in 1337.
 By the end of the conflict in 1453 France had repossessed the province, thus taking control of wine production in the region.
-As part of the Auld Alliance, the French granted Scottish merchants a privileged position in the trade of claret—a position that continued largely unchanged after the Treaty of Edinburgh ended the military alliance between France and Scotland.
+As part of the Auld Alliance, the French granted Scottish merchants a privileged position in the trade of claret.
+This position continued largely unchanged after the Treaty of Edinburgh ended the military alliance between France and Scotland.
 Even when the by then Protestant kingdoms of England and Scotland, both ruled by the same Stuart king by this point, were trying to militarily aid the Huguenot rebels in their fight against Catholic France in La Rochelle, Scots trading vessels were not only permitted to enter the Gironde, but the French navy escorted them safely to the port of Bordeaux to protect them from Huguenot privateers.

 In the seventeenth century, Dutch traders drained the swampy ground of the Médoc so it could be planted with vines, and this gradually surpassed Graves as the most prestigious region of Bordeaux.
 Malbec was the dominant grape here, until the early 19th century, when it was replaced by Cabernet Sauvignon.

 In 1855, the châteaux of Bordeaux were classified; this classification remains widely used today.
 From 1875 to 1892 almost all Bordeaux vineyards were ruined by phylloxera infestations.
-The region's wine industry was rescued by grafting native vines on to pest-resistant American rootstock.
+The region's wine industry was rescued by grafting native vines onto pest-resistant American rootstock.

 Climate and geography

-The major reason for the success of winemaking in the Bordeaux region is an excellent environment for growing vines.
+The major reason for the success of winemaking in the Bordeaux region is the excellent environment for growing vines.
 The geological foundation of the region is limestone, leading to a soil structure that is heavy in calcium.
 The Gironde estuary dominates the regions along with its tributaries, the Garonne and the Dordogne rivers, and together irrigate the land and provide an Atlantic Climate, also known as an oceanic climate, for the region.
 Bordeaux lies at the center of the confluence of the Dordogne and Garonne Rivers, which flow into the Gironde.

 These rivers define the main geographical subdivisions of the region: